 Roadside ditches are designed to carry street runoff to the nearest wash or culvert crossing.
 Although these ditches are normally located within the street's right-of-way, maintenance is usually the responsibility of the individual homeowner.

 Vegetation must be kept out of roadside ditches or closely trimmed and maintained so as not to retard flows or trap debris and clog the ditch.
 Roadside ditches, if landscaped or lined, should only be landscaped with large diameter desert rock that will not be washed away.
 Landscaping or lining material must not fill up or reduce the capacity of the ditch.
 You must first excavate the thickness of the lining material before placing it in the ditch.
-Your driveway must not block flow within the roadside ditch, it must be dipped, have a pipe under it, or a bridge.
+Your driveway must not block flow within the roadside ditch, it must be dipped, have a pipe under it, or serve as a bridge (see image on page 5).